 "Charles has now been with me more than a year & every day some such conversation as this ensues - "Charles work at these butterflies that you set at yesterday" "Yes sir" "look at that one, is it set out evenly" "No Sir."
 "Put it right then & all the others that want it" In five minutes he brings me the box to look at.
 "Have you put them all right" "Yes sir." - "There's one with the wing uneven.
 There's another with the body on one side - There another with the pin crooked.
 Set them all right this time.
 It most frequently happens that they have to go back a third time.
 Then all is right.
 If he puts up a bird, the head is on one side, there is a great lump of cotton on one side of the neck like a wen [?], the feet are twisted soles uppermost or something else - In every thing it is the same what ought to be straight is always put crooked.
 This after 12 months constant practice & constant teaching!
 And not the slightest sign of improvement, I believe he never will improve - Day after day I have to look over every thing he does & tell him of the same faults.
 Another with a similar incapacity would drive me mad."
 [Letter to Wallace's sister from Sarawak dated June 25th 1855]

-"Charles has left me.
+In 1856 Wallace wrote: "Charles has left me.
 He has staid [sic] with the Bishop at Sarawak who wants teachers & is going to try to educate him for me.
 I offered to take him on with me paying him a fair price for all the insects &c. he collected, but he preferred to stay.
 I hardly know whether to be glad or sorry he has left.
 It saves me a great deal of trouble & annoyance & I feel it quite a relief to be without him.
-On the other hand it is a considerable loss for me, as he had just begun to be valuable in collecting.
-I must now try & teach a China boy to collect & pin insects."
+On the other hand it is a considerable loss for me, as he had just begun to be valuable in collecting."
 [Letter to Wallace's sister & brother-in-law from Singapore dated February 20th 1856]

 To download a pdf of a recent comprehensive article about Allen CLICK HERE.

-In 1907 an American biologist, Thomas Barbour, visited Ternate and met Ali, who was by then an old man.
+In 1907 an American biologist, Thomas Barbour, visited Ternate and met Ali, who was by then an old man (Ali was fifteen when Wallace first hired him, so he must have been about 67 when Barbour met him).
 This is what Barbour wrote in his 1943 book Naturalist at Large (see http://www.archive.org/stream/naturalistatlarg00barb/naturalistatlarg00barb_djvu.txt):-

 "Here came a real thrill, for I was stopped in the street [in Ternate] one day as my wife and I were preparing to climb up to the Crater Lake.
 With us were Ah Woo with his butterfly net, Indit and Bandoung, our well-trained Javanese collectors, with shotguns, cloth bags, and a vasculum for carrying the birds.
 We were stopped by a wizened old Malay man.
 I can see him now, with a faded blue fez on his head.
 He said, "I am Ali Wallace."
 I knew at once that there stood before me Wallace's faithful companion of many years, the boy who not only helped him collect but nursed him when he was sick.
 We took his photograph and sent it to Wallace when we got home.
 He wrote me a delightful letter acknowledging it and reminiscing over the time when Ali had saved his life, nursing him through a terrific attack of malaria.
 This letter I have managed to lose, to my eternal chagrin."